UU-Human-Evolution/1MB335/Lab5.md

 - *MFP* stands for ModelFinder Plus, and is an algorithm that automatically considers a list of substitution models & estimates which model is the one that fits our data better.
 - *-bb 1000* means that we want our algorithm to use [bootstrapping](https://en.wikipedia.org/wiki/Bootstrapping_(statistics)).

+## FigTree -- Create a visual representation of your Maximum Likelihood trees

 In the .iqtree file, you have a representation of the trees.
 However, it is an unrooted tree.
 You can root the tree, and do many other things, with the program FigTree.